 Join members of the Bucks-Mont Amateur Astronomers for a close up look at the night sky.
 Club members will bring their telescopes and vast knowledge of the heavens to share with participants.
 Binoculars are welcome, but not necessary to participate.
 Meet at Red Trail parking lot on Knight Road (2005 Knight Road, Green Lane PA 18054).
 NOTE - in the event of rain or heavy cloud cover, program will be rescheduled to Monday October 22nd at same time.

-HAUNTED RIVER CRUISES
+HAUNTED RIVER CRUISE

 Independence Seaport Museum